RoboSats/taptrade-core/README.md

                   |---> Maker change output
 Taker input(s)----|---> Taker change output
                   |---> Transaction fee

+Buyer input amount:  Bond + 1/2 coordinator service fee + 1/2 tx fee
+Seller input amount: Bond + 1/2 coordinator service fee + 1/2 tx fee + amount to sell
 ```
-#### Escrow locking output
+#### <u>Escrow locking output</u>
-The taproot escrow output can be unlocked in different ways depending on the trade outcome.
+The [taproot](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki) escrow output can be unlocked in different ways depending on the trade outcome.
 In the
-happy case of a successful trade the output can be spent using the keyspend path with an aggregated signature two partial signatures from maker and taker, using the Musig2 scheme.
+case of a successful trade the output can be spent using the [keypath](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki#user-content-Taproot_key_path_spending_signature_validation) with an aggregated signature from two partial signatures of maker and taker, using the MuSig2 scheme.
 In the case of disputes different script paths can be used to enable unlocking by the coordinator in collaboration with one of the traders.
 Other scripts can be added for edge cases, like a timeout script if the coordinator vanishes.
 ```
                      taproot output key